Opening a business in Playa Del Carmen

 What type of business should you open?

 Do you imagine yourself opening up a small beach bar and spending your days looking between the palm trees while serving fruity drinks to expats?
-Many people imagine that, and this could be a dream job but reality will wake you up in a hurry from this dream.
-For one, Playa Del Carmen is a small town in some perspective but the cost of a beachfront bar will cost you at least a million dollars to get into the real estate market.
+Many people imagine that, and this could be a dream job, but reality will wake you up in a hurry from this dream.
+For one, Playa Del Carmen is a small town in some perspective, but the cost of a beachfront bar will cost you at least a million dollars to get into the real estate market.

-Many people think about a bar but restaurants are by far the largest business opened by people moving to Playa Del Carmen.
+Many people think about a bar, but restaurants are by far the largest business opened by people moving to Playa Del Carmen.

 Bars in Playa Del Carmen can be good money makers but also are often owned by restaurant groups or are well connected businesses.
 Bars and clubs are best left to people with a lot of time here in Mexico and connections here.

-Restaurants in Playa Del Carmen offer a way for foreigners to express their talents and bring a taste of home to a new place.
+Restaurants in Playa Del Carmen offers a way for foreigners to express their talents and bring a taste of home to a new place.
 Bringing something unique to Playa Del Carmen is often a business route many take.

 In the following sections we also mention some types of businesses that have worked and are run by expats.